fam007e/SecurePasswd_MGMT/README.md

 ## Contribution

 We welcome contributions to SecurePassManager!
-Please read our [Contributing Guidelines](CONTRIBUTION.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contribution Guidelines](CONTRIBUTION.md) for details on our code of conduct and the process for submitting pull requests.

 ## License